 Ausdance NSW is committed to the safety of our staff, artists, members and associated organisations.
 We have been and will continue to monitor the issues arising from the COVID-19 pandemic and how to minimise the spread of the virus.

-As a result, Executive Director Michelle Silby, General Manager Susan Doel and the team, Lauren, Kate, and Remi, will be working remotely until April 17.
-This means our office in The Rocks is not staffed as of today.
+As a result, Executive Director Michelle Silby, General Manager Susan Doel and the team, Lauren, Kate, and Remi, will be working remotely.
+This means our office in The Rocks is currently not staffed.

 What we are doing:

 - All Ausdance NSW events will be cancelled until further notice.
 Including Open Classes in partnership with ReadyMade Works and Professional Arts Learning Series – Primary Creative Arts.
-All ticket holders will be contacted shortly.
+All ticket holders have been contacted.

-- We are sharing information through social media of closures as well as artists and works that are still operating
+- We are sharing information through social media from updates on restrictions, funding and other annoucenments as well as a virtual 'What's On' to keep everyone updated of classes and performances that are still going ahead online.

 - We will continue to promote the value and needs of dance in the NSW arts sector and are speaking to all levels of Government to take action on the #Livesupport campaign from Live Performance Australia